mmohsenm/uncertainopt/tutorial.md

 are constraints coefficient parameters (lets call them set `A`), and <img  src="https://github.com/mmohsenm/uncertainopt/blob/master/images/rhs.png" width="11%">
 are right hand side parameters (lets call them `b`).
-Either of these parameters or all of them can be uncertain or random.
-You may have their probability distribution, or not.
+Either of these parameters or all of them can be uncertain or random, and you may have their probability distribution, or not.
 Depending on which set is random, one might adopt different approach to model and solve the underlying problem.
 In general, there are two approaches to optimization under uncertainty:
 * Here & Now